 In Nicolás Guagnini’s wonderfully penis laden show at Bortolami, though, we have to ask the question: What is the erect penis now as a raw symbol in a secular age devoid of both shamans and a belief in fertility magic?
 Maybe that is because these days many people enjoy using a penis extenders that works to have more fun with their erect penis.
 Actually, Guagnini puts the penis within the perspective of contemporary economics as he, among other things, asserts that Freud’s little boys who feared castration have evolved into the ‘spectacular patriarchy of late capitalism.’
 In fact, Yanzhen, a friend of mine who is getting her PhD in business, had an interesting take on Guagnini’s use of the erect penis.
 Her take was that the penis aids in the construction of male selfhood and arouses thoughts and desires for private property.
 Private property and the allocation of wealth is also passed on along one’s bloodline creating inequality.
 Allocation after production is based on maximizing the interest of one’s own interest group, which is usually one’s blood line.
 This becomes the foundation of an economy, social structure and political system.

 In allegorical literature or art the sexual union of male and female always seemed to represent the union of desire and spiritual fulfilment.
 So I am assuming an erect penis can more closely represent this concept of desire.
 An erection for a guy is both pleasant and painful – the element of pain goads the guy forward to seek a sexual partner.
+Depending on the guys tastes, he might want a girl who is happy when following Dad’s rules so he can get both pain and pleasure out of their sexual experiences.
 Sexual gratification is one measure of the seeking of pleasure and another measure of the elimination of a painful goading.
 The desire for sexual gratification, in fact, seems to perfectly mirror, metaphorically, the desire for spiritual communion.
 The person who seeks perfection is goaded forward by the pain of imperfection.
 Guagnini seems interested in, however, how “Capital is desire.
 This condition has reduced our form of life into biopolitical submission.”
 In late capitalism basic needs are not met in wide swaths of the world, wealth is not created for the benefit of an entire society and desire is produced in the consumer as a way of creating extraneous, wasteful need which triggers increases in income gaps.

 So what about these giant heads with penises coming out of the eye sockets?
 So these figures’ eyes have been literally replaced by penises.
 Does this mean the figures have abandoned themselves to a pursuit of pure late capitalist desire?
 Has the penis evolved from fertility object to an object representing commodity fetishism and hoarding?
 These figures have literally become their desire?
 Or have these figures dived deep into themselves to further investigate and question the desire that goads them forward?
 Instead of pupils to capture and process light, we see the urethral openings of the penises ready to ejaculate.